gracecuenca/graphics/NOTES.md

 - Lossless vs. Lossy
   - Lossless compression algorithms contain enough information to exactly recreate the original image
     - PNG (Portable network Graphics), GIF (Graphics interchange Format)
-  - Lossy compression Algirthms do not retain all the details of the original image (generally avergae out groups of pixels and make that an entire chunk a single pixel)
+  - Lossy compression Algorithms do not retain all the details of the original image (generally average out groups of pixels and make that an entire chunk a single pixel)
     - JPEG (Joint Photographic Experts Group)

 __PPM (Portable PixMap)__